 Eventually, I was diagnosed with chronic fatigue syndrome (now known as ME/CFS) and multiple chemical sensitivity (MCS), two poorly researched and frequently co-occurring illnesses that primarily strike women and are often dismissed as psychogenic.

-Unfettered industrial capitalism has infiltrated every part of our daily lives, from the way we think all the way down to our hormones, our immune processes, and all of the interconnecting systems of our bodies.
-We have reached a critical threshold, but together we can change our trajectory.
+Unchecked industrial capitalism has infiltrated every part of our daily lives, from our environments (both outside and indoors) all the way down to our hormones, affecting our immune processes and all of the interconnecting systems of our bodies.
+We have reached a critical threshold, but it’s not too late to change our trajectory.
+Together we can make changes to recover balance and wellness—for ourselves, our nation, and our planet.